facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

-More commonly software does get deployed but it wasn't designed with its operation in mind.
-This it "works on my machine".
-This is overly complicated software with lots of moving parts, fancy databases for small data loads, small-team owned microservice ecosystems, etc. This is when the people that design the thing aren't the same that get woken up at night when it breaks.
+More frequently, software does get deployed but it wasn't designed with operating it as a priority.
+This is overly complicated software with lots of moving parts, fancy databases for small data loads, small-team-owned microservice ecosystems.
+This is "works on my machine".
+This is when the people that design the thing aren't the same that get woken up at night when it breaks.

 ### Ignoring users